 Prerequisite: A biology or zoology course at the 100-level or permission of the instructor.
-BIOL 241/241L Human Anatomy and Physiology I with Lab A study of the functional systems in the human body and the maintenance of homeostasis.
+BIOL 241/241L Human Anatomy and Physiology I with Lab (1.25 Course-credits) A study of the functional systems in the human body and the maintenance of homeostasis.
 Systems covered in this course include integumentary, bone, joints, muscle, and the nervous system.
 Laboratory (3 hours).
 Course offered Fall semester.
 Note: Students may not receive credit for both this course and BIOL 235/235L Principles of Human Physiology with Lab or BIOL 273 Human Anatomy & Physiology: Musculoskeletal & Control Systems.
 Corequisite: BIOL 241L Human Anatomy and Physiology I Lab.
-Prerequisites: A grade of C- (1.70) or higher in both an introductory biology course with laboratory and an introductory chemistry course with laboratory.
-BIOL 242/242L Human Anatomy and Physiology II with Lab A continuation of BIOL 241 Human Anatomy & Physiology I. This course focuses on system physiology, with particular emphasis on the cardiovascular, respiratory, immune, endocrine, reproductive, urinary and digestive systems.
+Prerequisite: A college-level introductory biology course with lab, a college-level introductory chemistry course with lab and MATH 123 College Algebra, all with a grade of C- or higher; or permission of the instructor.
+BIOL 242/242L Human Anatomy and Physiology II with Lab (1.25 Course-credits) A continuation of BIOL 241 Human Anatomy & Physiology I. This course focuses on system physiology, with particular emphasis on the cardiovascular, respiratory, immune, endocrine, reproductive, urinary and digestive systems.
 Course offered Spring semester.
 Laboratory (3 hours).
 Note: Students cannot receive credit for both this course and BIOL 272 Human Anatomy & Physiology: Cellular & Organ Systems.
 Corequisite: BIOL 242L Human Anatomy & Physiology II.
 Prerequisite: BIOL 241/241L Human Anatomy and Physiology I with Lab or permission of instructor.
-BIOL 248/248L Principles of Ecology with Lab An introductory course that emphasizes the interactions between the organism and its biological and physical environments.
+BIOL 248/248L Principles of Ecology with Lab (1.25 Course-credits) An introductory course that emphasizes the interactions between the organism and its biological and physical environments.
 Concepts covered include soil, climate, trophic systems, life history tradeoffs, behavioral ecology, biodiversity, and human impacts.
 Laboratory (3 hours) includes field trips.
 Note: Students may not receive credit for both this course and BIOL 348 Ecology.
 Corequisite: BIOL 248L Ecology Lab.